EGI-Federation/documentation/content/en/users/cvmfs/_index.md

 shared software areas on cluster file systems as means to distribute the software used to process experiment data.

-The STFC Scientific Computing Department at RAL maintains one of these single sources of data, or Stratum-0, for several communities:

-- GridPP
-- EGI
-- IRIS

 This documentation is for the VO content managers.

 ## Official CVMFS pages